LEIGH ROSE

 An independent (“indie”) author who self-publishes fiction, Leigh retains full control over the creative process, publishing rights, and marketing enterprise of her work.
 She is the creative director and designer of each book cover, formatting and editing high-quality books.

-Leigh designs her own books covers, Papier collé, French, for paper cuts, a collage technique in which paper is adhered to a flat mount.
+Leigh designs her own book covers, Papier collé.
+That is French for paper cuts.
+A collage technique in which paper is cut and adhered to a flat surface.

 HIGHER EDUCATION